 3.3 Description Patients who have suffered significant trauma and are admitted to the MTC, are transferred for further specialist in-patient rehabilitation within two days of being assessed fit for transfer.
 Rationale The trauma system relies on access to acute beds in the MTC for patients with these needs.
-Patient-centred care should also ensure patients are in the best possible facility for each stage of their pathway.
-The inability to transfer patients quickly when a patient is clinically ready, will cause issues with admitting new patients.
+Person-centred care should also ensure patients are in the best possible facility for each stage of their pathway.
+The inability to transfer patients quickly when a patient is clinically ready, will cause issues with patient flow including the admission of new patients.
 Discussions around transfer with appropriate services should be started as soon as possible.
 If there is a delay with availability of specialist beds, then patients should remain in a ward that continues to meet their ongoing needs and not be transferred inappropriately.
-Fit for transfer should include patients: • When treatment needs can be met within the Specialist Inpatient facility. • When the patient can transfer using the patient transport service (or another type of transport agreed by the Scottish Ambulance Service).
-Numerator Number of adult trauma patients with a rehabilitation plan who are transferred to a specialist rehabilitation unit within 2 days of being confirmed as fit for transfer.
+Fit for transfer should include patients: when treatment needs can be met within the specialist inpatient facility. when the patient can transfer using the patient transport service (or another type of transport agreed by the SAS).
+Numerator Number of adult trauma patients with a RP who are transferred to a specialist rehabilitation unit within 2 days of being confirmed as fit for transfer.
 Date patient ready = day 0.
-Denominator Number of adult trauma patients with a rehabilitation plan who are transferred to a specialist rehabilitation unit.
+Denominator Number of adult trauma patients with a RP who are transferred to a specialist rehabilitation unit.
 Note Documentation of this will be key for STAG data collection.
-Data to report on this will be taken from the rehabilitation minimum data set (MDS) so only patients with a rehab plan will be included.
+Data to report on this will be taken from the rehabilitation minimum data set (MDS) so only patients with a RP will be included.
 As the MDS can be completed after 30 days then all patients who go to specialist rehab will be included, irrespective of timeline.
-Await estag changes to allow collection of relevant data.
-Estimated summer 2023.
+November 2023 - new data added to eSTAG to calculate these KPIs.
+Compliance with this KPI will be available in early 2024.

-Timely repatriation from MTC
+Timely repatriation from MTC.

 3.4 Description Patients who have suffered significant trauma and are admitted to a major trauma centre (MTC) are transferred to an appropriate hospital to meet their needs, nearer home within 2 days of being assessed as fit for transfer.
-Rationale The Trauma system relies on access to acute beds in the MTC for patients with these needs.
-Patient-centred care should also ensure patients are in the best possible facility for each stage of their pathway.
-The inability to transfer patients quickly, when a patient is clinically ready, will cause issues with admitting new patients.
-Patients who are far away from home will be limited from support from family or friends.
+Rationale The trauma system relies on access to acute beds in the MTC for patients with these needs.
+Person-centred care should also ensure patients are in the best possible facility for each stage of their pathway.
+The inability to transfer patients quickly, when a patient is clinically ready, will cause issues with patient flow including the admission of new patients.
+Patients who are far away from home will have limited support from family or friends.
 Discussions around transfer with appropriate services should be started as soon as possible.
-Fit for transfer should include patients: • When treatment needs can be met out with the MTC • Ability to transfer using patient transport service or other type of transport if agreed by the Scottish Ambulance Service.
-Numerator Number of adult trauma patients (with a rehabilitation plan) who are transferred from a MTC to another hospital for repatriation or rehabilitation within 2 days of patient being fit for transfer.
+Fit for transfer should include patients: when treatment needs can be met out with the MTC. ability to transfer using patient transport service or other type of transport if agreed by the SAS.
+Numerator Number of trauma patients (with a RP) who are transferred from an MTC to another hospital for repatriation or rehabilitation within 2 days of patient being fit for transfer.
 Date patient ready = day 0 Exclude patients transferred to specialist rehabilitation units.
-Denominator Number of adult trauma patients (with a rehabilitation plan) who are transferred from a MTC to another hospital for repatriation or rehabilitation.
+Denominator Number of trauma patients (with a RP) who are transferred from an MTC to another hospital for repatriation or rehabilitation.
 Exclude patients transferred to specialist rehab units.
 Note Documentation of this will be key for STAG data collection.
 Plan to start with patients who have a rehabilitation plan but review how well estimated date of discharge or fit for discharge is routinely documented.
-Await estag changes to allow collection of relevant data.
-Estimated summer 2023.
+November 2023 - new data added to eSTAG to calculate these KPIs.
+Compliance with this KPI will be available in early 2024.